Be your best, celebrate success. Together we will be successful!

 Our curriculum promotes respect for the views of each individual child, as well as for people of all cultures.
 We value the spiritual and moral development of each person, as well as their intellectual and physical growth.
 We organise our curriculum so that we promote co-operation and understanding between all members of our community.
 We are fortunate at John Clifford to have a spacious learning environment.
 This is respected and used by all in school and we aim, through our curriculum, to teach respect for our world, and how we should care for it for future generations, as well as our own.

-Most writing experiences are taught and applied through the topic theme with a literacy objective/focus.
-To teach literacy we teach the children through guided reading sessions and writing lessons which incorporate the Talk For Writing strategies.
+Most writing experiences are taught and applied through the topic theme with an English objective/focus.
+To teach English, we teach the children through guided reading sessions and writing lessons which incorporate the Talk For Writing strategies.
 We actively promote reading for pleasure and undertake many activities to encourage it.
 We use the ‘Rainbow Grammar’ Curriculum to teach children spelling, punctuation and grammar.
 As a school we use the ‘Letters and Sounds’ phonics programme throughout Foundation and Key Stage 1, as well as for those children who require it in KS2.

 Our delivery and organisation of computing is such that we do not exclusively restrict its use to a time or location but deliver the required skills ‘at the point of learning,’ where they become relevant and meaningful.
 Learners are therefore empowered to make choices about the relevance of the technology and apply it effectively.
 Coding is taught to all pupils who will all be able to understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following precise and unambiguous instructions.
 They will learn how to create and debug simple programs, use logical reasoning to predict the behaviour of simple programs, use technology purposefully to create, organise, store, manipulate and retrieve digital content, recognise common uses of information technology beyond school and use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.